 - 26.1.1 The DSL will normally obtain consent from the parents to share child protection information.
-Where there is good reason to do so, for example if it is believed that it would put the child at risk, the DSL may share information without consent, and will record the reason for deciding to do so. - 26.1.2 Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate. - 26.1.3 Information sharing decisions will be recorded, whether or not the decision is taken to share. - 26.1.4 The Data Protection Act 2018 and General Data Protection Regulations (GDPR) do not prevent the sharing of information for the purposes of keeping children safe.
+Where there is good reason to do so, for example if it is believed that it would put the child at risk, the DSL may share information without consent, and will record the reason for deciding to do so. - 26.1.2 Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate. - 26.1.3 Information sharing decisions will be recorded, whether or not the decision is taken to share. - The UK GDPR and Data Protection Act 2018 do not prevent the sharing of information with relevant agencies for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
+This includes allowing practitioners to share information without consent.
+If any member of staff receives a request from a pupil or parent to see child protection records, they will refer the request to the Data Protection Officer. - 26.1.5 If a member of staff has concerns about a child's welfare and considers that they may be a child in need or that the child has suffered or is likely to suffer significant harm, they should share this information with children's social care and/or the police.
+It is particularly important to share information when a child moves from one local authority to another, due to the risk that information pertinent to keeping the child safe could be lost.